 Competitions for all categories are held every "competition month" (see below).
 The upcoming schedule will be announced at least three months in advance, although may be subject to late changes for unavoidable reasons.

 Deadline for entry is the Sunday immediately preceding the meeting at midnight, sharp.
 The competition normally opens for entry on the 1st of the competition month.

 Our competition year runs across the calendar year.

 Entering Competitions - Guidelines

 Competition requirements and details are available on the COMPETITION GUIDELINES page.
-Members are encourage to familiarize themselves with the details to ensure the fullest and most rewarding participation.
+Members are encouraged to familiarize themselves with the details to ensure the fullest and most rewarding participation.

 Year-End Competitions and Awards

 All images that won an award (Honorable Mention or Excellence Award) during the competition year are entered into a special end of year competition.
 From among these images three judges select those images in each Division deserving of Gold, Silver, Bronze Awards or Honorable Mentions.
 The awards are presented at the annual CVDCC banquet.
-Go to YEAR END COMPETITION AND AWARDS for details.
+Click here for past awards.

 Entrants into CVDCC competitions are encouraged to use the Brightness Control to adjust the brightness of their monitors.
 This will ensure that the brightness of the images when projected in competition will more closely approximate of what the entrant sees on their own monitor.
 This will NOT, however, affect color compatibility: entrants are still encouraged to color calibrate their monitors.